PicassoCT/MOSAIC/README.md

 # MOSAIC

-Modular Ordanance Standardization Advanced Intelligence Combat
+Modular Ordanance Standardization Adaptive Artifacts Intelligence Combat

 This is an RTS game for the spring engine (www.springrts.com).